 By Nomalanga Mhlauli-Moses

-When I first got married, nine years ago, I had a sister in law who home-schooled her four kids which then turned into five kids.
+When I first got married, about a decade ago ago, I had a sister in law who home-schooled her four kids which then turned into five kids.
 I had a great deal of admiration for her and how dedicated she was to her kids; her husband as well.
 BUT, I always thought to myself that there was no way that I could do what she did-no way!
 Now, I realize it was basically my ignorance talking , or rather, thinking.

-Now, I’m five months into my home-schooling journey with my own two children and I believe it is the best decision I have ever made regarding my children.
+Now, I am well into my home-schooling journey with my own two children and I believe it is the best decision I have ever made regarding my children.
 Obviously, I changed my mind.*smiles.

 Because I have my husband’s support and encouragement and assistance in home-schooling our children, I don’t really care about any one eles’s approval.
 That been said, here are some of the dumbest things that I have heard about home-schooling in the last few months: